StackVista/stackstate-docs/configure/anomaly-detection/export-anomaly-feedback.md

 {% tab title="CLI: sts" %}

 {% hint style="info" %}
-From StackState v5.0, the old `sts` CLI has been renamed to `stac` and there is a new `sts` CLI.
+From Rancher Observability v5.0, the old `sts` CLI has been renamed to `stac` and there is a new `sts` CLI.
 The command(s) provided here are for use with the new `sts` CLI.

 ➡️ [Check which version of the `sts` CLI you are running](/setup/cli/cli-comparison.md#which-version-of-the-cli-am-i-running)
 {% endhint %}

-Using StackState CLI `sts` (new), anomaly feedback can be exported from StackState with the command `sts anomaly collect-feedback`.
+Using Rancher Observability CLI `sts` (new), anomaly feedback can be exported from Rancher Observability with the command `sts anomaly collect-feedback`.

 For example: